Gerhard Bassenge: Interwar period

 In 1927, Bassenge completed his studies and was granted the title of Dip.
 Ing. or Certified Engineer.
 Simultaneously, he was transferred to the Reich Defense Ministry.
 In 1934, Bassenge transferred from the German Army to the Luftwaffe, which was then forming.
 His new assignment was as a consultant and Group Leader in the newly founded Reich Air Ministry.
 In 1937, Bassenge was assigned as Chief of Staff under Generalmajor Kurt Student.

 On 1 June 1938, he was reassigned to the Reich Air Ministry and seconded to work for the Commander in Chief of the Luftwaffe.
 On 1 October 1938, he was returned for duty in the Air Ministry, working on the Luftwaffe General Staff.
-He was promoted to Oberst on 1 May 1939; a month later, with the world on the brink of World War II, Bassenge was appointed Chief of Staff of Air Zone Command XVII in Wien, Austria.
+He was promoted to Oberst on 1 May 1939; a month later, with the world on the brink of World War II, Bassenge was appointed Chief of Staff of Air Zone Command XVII in Vienna, Austria.

 World War II

 On 30 January 1940, Gerhard Bassenge was appointed Chief of Staff of Luftflotte 2 under General der Flieger Albert Kesselring.
 Luftflotte 2 was heavily involved in the Blitzkrieg of the Netherlands and Belgium, as it included General Student and his Fallschirmjäger.
-It was also the air support for the attack on the British Expeditionary Force that ended at Battle of Dunkirk with its consequent evacuation.
+It was also the air support for the attack on the British Expeditionary Force that ended at the Battle of Dunkirk with its consequent evacuation.
 The Luftflotte then participated in the follow-up attack into France.

 On 1 August 1940, Bassenge was transferred to be Chief of Staff of Luftflotte 5 in Oslo, Norway under Generaloberst Hans-Jürgen Stumpff.
-On 15 August, Luftflotte 5 became involved in history's first battle waged solely between opposing air forces, the Battle of Britain.
+On 15 August, Luftflotte 5 became involved in the Battle of Britain, the first battle in history waged solely between opposing air forces.
 However, before that battle ended, Bassenge had once again been transferred; on 5 October 1940, he was appointed Chief of Staff of a Luftwaffe mission to Romania.